DanielDimitrov1/SecOps/Reconnaissance/README.md

 ---  <br />
 ## Metasploit  <br />
 [Metasploit Framework](https://www.metasploit.com/) is an advanced penetration testing platform for developing, testing, and executing exploits.  <br />

----  <br />
-This guide provides an overview of reconnaissance techniques and tools used for penetration testing and security research.
-Always ensure ethical and legal compliance when using these methods.  <br />